hmans/statery/README.md

 Statery was born after spending a lot of time with the excellent state management libraries provided by the [Poimandres](https://github.com/pmndrs) collective, [Zustand] and [Valtio].
 Statery started out as an almost-clone of Zustand, but with the aim of providing an even simpler API.
 The `useStore` hook API was inspired by Valtio's very nice `useProxy`.

+Statery is written and maintained by Hendrik Mans.
+[Get in touch on Twitter](https://twitter.com/hmans)!

 [demo]: https://codesandbox.io/s/statery-clicker-game-hjxk3?file=/src/App.tsx
 [zustand]: https://github.com/pmndrs/zustand
 [valtio]: https://github.com/pmndrs/valtio